 Per chain frequency and voltage control allows you to tweak the performance an squeeze even more out of your devices.

 Lots of performance data are available on the status page and ready to be pulled through the miner API.
 Have a perfect overview of what is going on.

 With Bitcoin mining being highly competitive lately, AsicBoost can make the real difference between making and losing money.
 Make your farm profitable again!

 Braiins OS is currently available for Antminer S9 and DragonMint T1 with support for more devices to come.
 The most up to date factory transitional firmware image is always available in the repository, along with the relevant quick start guide.

 We (Braiins, the company operating Slush Pool) were being regularly asked by our users about various mining firmware issues.
 Eventually, this lead us to think that we should extend our software stack.
 Along with providing mining endpoints, we now also provide custom firmware for some of the major mining hardware devices.

 Braiins OS use over (version-rolling) AsicBoost in accordance with BIP310.
 For Antminer S9, this is currently done using the bitstream provided by the manufacturer.
 However, our goal is to switch to our custom open-source bitstream as soon as possible.

-Yes, you can now change the clock frequency and voltage in the miner GUI, even per chain.
+You can change the clock frequency and voltage in the miner GUI, even per chain.
 If you don't change anything, chips will follow the factory calibration constants for optimal (safe) performance.